wilsonzlin/wilsonl.in-docs/src/ooml/Fundamentals/Properties.md

 <ooml-property name="myProp">default string</ooml-property>
 ```

-Ensure that string values are quoted; there is a slim possibility that OOML cannot pickup that it is invalid, and that is when the default value is a global string variable.
+Ensure that string values are quoted; there is a slim possibility that ooml cannot pickup that it is invalid, and that is when the default value is a global string variable.
 In the next example, the default value of `myProp` is `"global string"`, *not* `"oops"`:

 ```html
 <script>